 As no PE specific instruments were deemed appropriate for the project, recontextualizing instruments created for the academic context was attempted.
 However, having identified potential candidates containing the desirable subscales it became apparent that they were too contextualized for appropriate modification into the PE context.
 The difference between the classroom setting and the gymnasium, and the different type of interactions that dominate each setting, made the two contexts incompatible and re-contextualization impossible.
 As no existing instruments were available, and the process of creating a new one being long and arduous, the solution was to measure each different element of the learning environment individually.
 The drawback was that the number of items increased substantially, and calculating a combined score was impossible.
 On the other hand, the advantages include increased flexibility and being able to use reliable and valid instruments that are context specific.
 Additionally, individual elements within the learning environment could be investigated in greater detail.
-The process of selecting which elements of the project, the review on learning environment research by Fraser (1998) and work on the self-determination theory (Deci & Ryan, 1985, 2000).
+The process of selecting which elements of the learning environment to include in the collection was based on the needs of the project, the review on learning environment research by Fraser (1998) and work on the self-determination theory (Deci & Ryan, 1985, 2000).
 The eventual list was comprised of the following elements: